einarhjorleifsson/gisland/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gisland is to wrap some often used spatial related scripts into convenient functions.
+The goal of gisland is to wrap some often used MFRI spatial objects into convenient functions.

 ## Installation